What is company culture?

 Shared values, goals, ethics, expectations, and beliefs all add up to company culture – and drive how decisions are made, what actions are taken, and the business results that follow.
 Typically, culture originates with an organisation’s founders or leaders and trickles down to employees.

-When you search for a definition of ‘company culture’, it’s likely that you’ll come across something like that.
-But how do these manifest themselves when a new hire walks through a company’s door?
-Most explanations seem nebulous at best, and there really is no standard definition of what company culture is.
+When you search for a definition of ‘company culture’, it’s likely that you’ll come across something like the interpretation above.
+But how does this manifest itself when a new hire walks through a company’s door?

-The closest definition probably comes from Frances Frei and Anne Morriss in the Harvard Business Review:
+In modern day organizations, culture might take the form described by Frances Frei and Anne Morriss in the Harvard Business Review:

-Workplace culture plays an integral role in employees’ overall job satisfaction and success.
-When people feel their personal values and needs fit with their organization’s culture, they’re more likely to enjoy going to work, get on well with their colleagues, and be more productive.
+When people feel their personal values and needs fit with their organisation’s culture, they’re more likely to enjoy going to work, get on well with their colleagues, and be more productive.
 And there are even more benefits to a strong culture:

 Higher employee engagement